 3310.
 Management Concepts.
-This class provides a broad survey of key issues, theories and practices that underpin how organizations function, evolve and perform.
-Using a variety of readings, students examine such major topics as motivation, job design, organizational theory, leadership, organizational culture, competitive strategy and competitive advantage.
-B.B.A. majors and business administration minors who have already taken MNO 3370 will not receive credit for this course.
+This class provides a broad survey of key issues; theories; and practices that underpin how organizations function, evolve, and perform.
+Using a variety of readings, students examine major topics such as motivation, job design, organizational theory, leadership, organizational culture, competitive strategy, and competitive advantage.
+Required for business minor.
+Cox majors and minors in business administration will not receive credit for this course and may not enroll in it.